 This will be the method of choice if you are preparing BSCB for chicken salad or other recipes where you want perfectly prepared tender and moist, pure white chicken.

 - Place chicken breasts in a wide shallow pan, which has a lid, and add enough chicken broth (or a combination of chicken broth and water) to completely cover the chicken by an inch or so.

 - When the liquid just begins to boil, cover the pan, and immediately turn off the heat.
-Allow the covered pan to stand undisturbed for 45 minutes.
+Allow the covered pan to stand where it is on the stovetop, undisturbed for 45 minutes.
 Do.
 Not.
 Peek.

 - Remove the chicken from the liquid (broth may be strained and frozen for future use).
 Note: You can use this method for chicken with skin and bones, both of which should be removed and discarded at this point in the process.

 The chicken is now fully cooked and moist throughout.
-Use it immediately or store tightly sealed in the refrigerator for about 3 days to be used in any recipe—shredded, cut in chunks, or any way you desire.
+Use it immediately or store tightly sealed in plastic wrap in the refrigerator for about 3 days to be used in any recipe—shredded, cut in chunks, or any way you desire.

 This method of cooking BSCB will result in beautifully cooked, flavorful meat that is lightly golden in color.

 - Pound the chicken breasts to an even thickness.
 You do not want them to be too thin, simply uniform in thickness.
 Place a breast between two pieces of waxed paper or plastic wrap, or in a resealable plastic bag.
 Starting in the center and working out to the edges, pound lightly with the flat side of a meat mallet or the bottom of a heavy pan until the chicken is even in thickness.

 - Mix 1 teaspoon salt and 1/2 teaspoon ground black pepper with 1/2 cup all-purpose flour.

 - Quickly dredge the chicken breasts in the flour, so that they are just lightly dusted with flour.